 The first structure, the office first – remote allowed, was the common setup before Covid-19.
 A small number of employees worked remotely and the rest worked from physical offices.
 When the pandemic hit and people began to align themselves to new working parameters, the global workforce transitioned from ‘office first’ to ‘office occasionally’ to ‘remote first’ in a matter of months.

-The rise of the hybrid work model has led to the rise of another important issue for which companies are still grappling to understand, that is, how should a company quantify the productivity of its hybrid workforce and connect it with payroll.
+The rise of the hybrid work has led to the rise of another important issue for which companies are still grappling to understand, that is, how should a company quantify the productivity of a hybrid workforce and connect it with payroll.

 #1 Install a Time Tracker

-Time tracking software for WFH teams is the ideal solution for businesses where companies need to measure productivity and payout based on the time spent by an employee for their workday.
+Installing of Time tracking software solution for a Hybrid workforce is the ideal solution for businesses where companies need to measure hybrid work productivity and payout based on the time spent by an employee for their workday.

 Using DeskTrack, companies can monitor daily, weekly, and monthly attendance vs tasks completed with 100% transparency.
 Check out other required solutions here.

 It is not simply tracking the workforce or like management is doubting when people are working from home, it is just about how teams are utilizing their workday in a distributive working environment.
 They might be stuck at one task unable to deliver it thus deadlines got missed & companies suffer the loss of reliability with clients.